Signal-Ecology/DSLO-Signal-Ecology/README.md

 ## Overview

-The TNOPSI / DSLO substrate is built around three core principles:
+The DSLO substrate is built around three core principles:

 1. **Determinism**
    All components load and interpret meaning in a deterministic, execution‑free manner.